-The Theme of The Geography of Speciation in Speciation
+The Geography of Speciation

 Allopatry: One of the easiest speciation scenarios to imagine is allopatric speciation, in which populations become reproductively isolated by a geographic barrier.
 For example, a mountain range lifts and separates two populations of desert lizards.
 A river changes its channel right down the middle of a mouse population.
 A fire burns most of a pine forest leaving only the edges intact.
 A flock of birds colonizes a virgin island with no exchange from the mainland.
 A hobbit leaves the shire pursuing his precious ring and becomes a creepy, pale, psychotic thing.
 Oh, wait, that’s Gollum.